asyncapi/java-template/template/TUTORIAL.md

     ```
     ag ./asyncapi.yaml ./ibmmq-jms-template -o ./output -p server=production1 -p user=[MQ_USERNAME] -p password=[MQ_PASSWORD]
     ```
-    **Note**: The syntax of the above command is shown below.
+    **Note:** The syntax of the above command is shown below.
 You do not need to run the below line, it is for informational purposes only.
     ```
     ag [YAML_FILE] [TEMPLATE_DIRECTORY] -o ./output -p server=[NAME_OF_SERVER] -p user=[MQ_USERNAME] -p password=[MQ_PASSWORD]
     ```